We are committed to the safety of our patients and staff. Read below for the latest updates:

 - We are now offering in-home PT

-- We have adjusted patient schedules to limit the amount of people in a clinic
+- We have adjusted patient schedules to limit the number of people in a clinic

 - We implemented a screening process for our employees near the beginning of March